 Safari Latest Update

-Tata Safari Variants: It is available in six trims: XE, XM, XT, XT+, XZ, XZ+.
+Tata Safari Variants: It is available in the following trims: XE, XM, XT, XT+, XZ, XZ+.
 The SUV is also available in special Dark, Gold and Kaziranga editions.

-Tata Safari Seating Capacity: Tata offers the SUV in both 6- and 7-seater configurations.
-The 6-seat version gets the choice of captain seats in the top-spec variant.
+Tata Safari Seating Capacity: The Safari is a 6- and 7-seater SUV, depending on the chosen variant.
+The former gets the choice of captain seats in the top-spec variant.

 Tata Safari Engine and Transmission: It is powered by the Harrier’s 2-litre diesel engine (170PS/350Nm), paired with a 6-speed manual and an optional 6-speed automatic.
 Going forward, Tata may provide the SUV with a 1.5-litre turbo-petrol mill and an AWD.

 Tata Safari Features: The third-gen Tata Safari is equipped with a plethora of features, including an 8.8-inch touchscreen infotainment system, iRA connected car tech, wireless Android Auto and Apple CarPlay, a 9-speaker JBL sound system, a wireless phone charger, an air purifier, a panoramic sunroof, and a 6-way powered driver seat.
-It also gets cruise control, auto AC with the second and third row vents, mood lighting, tyre pressure monitoring, and premium leatherette upholstery for the dual-tone cabin).
+It also gets cruise control, auto AC (with second- and third-row vents), mood lighting, tyre pressure monitoring, and premium leatherette upholstery (for the dual-tone cabin).
 Front and rear ventilated seats are limited to the top trim.

-Tata Safari Safety: In terms of safety, the new Safari gets disc brakes all around, an electronic parking brake with auto hold, traction control, up to six airbags, rollover mitigation, and corner stability control.
+Tata Safari Safety: The Safari gets disc brakes all around, an electronic parking brake with auto hold, traction control, up to six airbags, rollover mitigation, and cornering stability control.

 Tata Safari Price